Salvatore Avellino: Kubecka and Barstow murders

 In 1986, facing evidence from the car recordings, Avellino pleaded guilty to conspiracy charges of using coercion to prevent Robert Kubecka from bidding on waste hauling contracts on Long Island.

 In mid 1986, Avellino asked Lucchese underboss Anthony Casso permission to murder Kubecka.
 Avellino was afraid that Kubecka was going to provide evidence in new criminal and civil cases.
 Casso agreed to the killing.
-Allegedly on August 11, 1989, Lucchese gunmen Rocco Vitulli and Frank "Frankie the Pearl" Federico burst into Kubecka's office in East Northport, New York, where he and his brother-in-law, Donald Barstow, were working.
+On August 11, 1989, Lucchese gunmen Rocco Vitulli and Frank "Frankie the Pearl" Federico burst into Kubecka's office in East Northport, New York, where he and his brother-in-law, Donald Barstow, were working.
 Both Kubecka and Barstow were shot to death.

 Prison

 On April 13, 1993, Avellino was indicted in federal court on racketeering charges involving the 1989 Kubecka and Barstow murders.
 Avellino pleaded not guilty to both charges.
 However, in February 1994, Avellino pleaded guilty to murder conspiracy in the two murders and was sentenced to ten years in federal prison.

 On July 16, 1999, Avelino was indicted again in federal courts on 15 counts of racketeering in the waste hauling industry from 1983 to 1998.
 In March 2001, Avellino pleaded guilty to using threats of violence to run his Long Island waste hauling business from federal prison.
 As part of a plea deal, Avellino was to serve five more years in prison after the end of his racketeering sentence.
 On October 13, 2006, Avellino was released from federal prison.